Explanation of the Analysis

 described as simple intervals less than an octave, (eg., 3 strings apart) to show their harmonic

-the chord posited as belonging to the bass (most notably 2nds and their invertions, 7ths).
+related to the chord posited as belonging to the bass (most notably 2nds and their invertions, 7ths).

-Concordant intervals are those in the posited as being related to the theoretical triads but
+Concordant intervals are those in the posited as being related to the theoretical triads but which

-which are not in the octave.
+are not at the octave.